d-kleine/d-kleine.github.io/README.md

 *	Interest in the latest technologies and scientific developments in AI to develop solutions to the challenges of the future
 *	Impact of AI on society and environment, that the decisions made by the model are reliable and responsible

-Within the field of Machine Learning, I am primarily – but not exclusively – interested in these subjects:
+Within the field of Machine Learning, I am primarily – but not exclusively – interested in following subjects:
 * Interpretable Machine Learning and Explainable Artificial Intelligence (XAI)
 * Computer Vision
 * Reinforcement Learning